rohithateappple/MegaGridDocumentation/docs/getting-started/saving-basics.md

-# Basics about Saving Your Grid.
+# Saving Your Grid

-So we have a grid populated with tiles.
-What now?
-In this section we'll go over some of the best practices for saving your grid related data.
-It is absolutely **essential** that you follow these procedures to ensure the integrity of your data.
+Now that your grid is set up and populated with tiles, it's crucial to establish a reliable saving system.
+In this section, we'll cover best practices for storing grid-related data to maintain consistency and prevent data loss.
+Following these guidelines will ensure your grid remains intact across sessions, whether in the editor or a packaged game.

 !!! warning
-    The plugin currently **doesn't support auto-saving or runtime saves**, so you have to manually save the grid data everytime you make changes and    implement your own runtime save system.
+    The plugin **does not support auto-saving or runtime saves** by default, so you’ll need to manually save your grid data after making changes and implement a custom runtime save system as needed.

 ## Editor Saves